LOYNO Master Plan: Diversity and Social Justice

 You Belong Here

 The One Loyola Multicultural Resource Center provides a welcoming space for students to be their full authentic selves.
-The center is located in room 132 of the Danna Student Center and is a central hub of activity.
-Students can stop by for a study break or reserve the space for student-led meetings and events.
+The center is located in room 132 of the Danna Student Center and is open from 9 a.m. – 4 p.m. every day.
+Students can stop by for a study break or reserve the space after 4 p.m. for student-led meetings and events.

 The Loyola Women’s Resource Center (WRC) was founded in 1975 and was the first university women's center established in Louisiana.
 Today, the director collaborates with her large student staff, colleagues in the Women’s Studies minor, student organizations, and student volunteers to advance intersectional feminism through programming, activism, and advocacy.
 The WRC seeks to foster a campus environment that is free of sexism and other forms of oppression.
 It is open to all members of the Wolf Pack—because feminism is for everyone.
 Follow WRC on Instagram @wrcloyola for updates on upcoming events and to get involved in weekly discussions!